 One of my many jobs here at <company> is to ensure we all are getting the best possible environment to grow and succeed in our roles.
 I am also accountable for making sure we do more of what we love doing professionally and that we are enabled through technology.

-The email starts off well enough, although I would be careful about saying “one of my many jobs here” – it certainly makes the leader sound like they are one of those “I’m so busy” people.
-It sets the tone, ever so slightly, that if you work more (long hours) then you are better than those who don’t.
+The email starts off well enough, although I would be careful about saying “one of my many jobs here”.
+It certainly makes the leader sound like they are one of those “I’m so busy” people.
+It sets the tone, that if you work more (long hours) then you are better than those who don’t.

 All my actions are on the premise of providing means to further engage ourselves in all things <profession-related>, push boundaries of convention and explore new horizons; in short be great at what we do and also be great to each other.